kakods/latest_release/README.md

 ```
 v1.8.1
 ```
-at the time this was written
+at the time this was written.